-If you've gotten your account suspended I recommend that you read through this article completely.
+If you've gotten your account suspended, I recommend you read through this article completely.
 It's going to give you a better understanding of what to expect.

-It also might give you a little bit more peace of mind along with some insights into how to best prepare your plans of action and supporting documents.
+It also might give you a little more peace of mind, along with some insights into how to best prepare your plans of action and supporting documents.